d-one-company/dev-space/README.md

 ### Additional Featurs

-**Search** - allows users to find users by searching for their name of username.
+**Search** - allows users to find users by searching for their name or username.

 **Official Channels** - list of the official/company channels.

-**Dark/Light Theme** - allows users to switch between dark and light theme.
+**Dark/Light Theme** - allows users to switch between dark and light themes.

 **Settings** - allows users to change their username.